Olé it's fiesta party time and that means it's time for some Mexican fiesta party games and activities!

 Painting or coloring paper plates

 Choose bright colors for the paints and once dry, you can then hang the plates on the wall or string them into a big banner.
+This activity should be done at the beginning of the event so they have a chance to dry.

 Alternatively you could buy some ready to paint maracas which the kids can decorate.